tarastm95/Yelp1/README.md

 python backend/manage.py cleanup_celery_logs --days 30
 ```

-This command is executed automatically every day via Celery beat using the
+This command is executed automatically every day via the RQ scheduler using the
 `cleanup-celery-logs` schedule.

 ## Grafana dashboards